 Into chapter one "The Mummy" the author puts forward misconceptions of mummies as frightening creatures waiting to strike and the misguided doctors and druggists who prescribed ground mummy for ailments in centuries past.
 We are introduced to the royal mummy caches and the two previous studies which had been done on the mummies in those caches by Gaston Maspero and Elliot Smith.

-The project being a success was carried over with permission of the Egyptian authorities to study upper class mummies at Giza and Thebes.
-The project than turned to the mummies in the Egyptian Museum including its collection of royal mummies.
+The project being a success was carried over with permission of the Egyptian authorities to study upper-class mummies at Giza and Thebes.
+The project then turned to the mummies in the Egyptian Museum including its collection of royal mummies.

-In the first season small details including the leaded glass cases which held the mummies produces less than desirable results though still impressive enough that in the next season the reluctant keepers allowed the mummies to be removed from their cases to excellent result.
-Along with the royal mummies the team x-rayed almost every mummy in the museum but for a couple.
+In the first season, small details including the leaded glass cases which held the mummies produced less than desirable results though still impressive enough that in the next season the reluctant keepers allowed the mummies to be removed from their cases to excellent result.
+Along with the royal mummies, the team x-rayed almost every mummy in the museum but for a couple.

 "One member of the staff told us that the attic storeroom had been locked for as long as he could remember-thirty years or more, he said.
-Stepping over the threshold into two inches of chocking dust, we felt like excavators entering a tomb that had been sealed for millennia.
+Stepping over the threshold into two inches of choking dust, we felt like excavators entering a tomb that had been sealed for millennia."

 The small attic room was filled with sarcophagi, stacked three deep along the walls, like some ancient embalmer's storeroom.
 There were forty mummies of the late New Kingdom, high priests, officials and others, all named and in excellent condition."